baalimago/repeater/README.md

 ```

 ## Benchmarks
+`repeater` outperforms many other parallizers, including GNU parallel and xargs.

 Run `./benchmark.sh` to try out repeaters performance vs similar parallelization tools.
-You may benchmark any command that you want, simply run `benchmark <YOUR COMMAND>`.
+You may benchmark any command that you want, simply run `./benchmark.sh <YOUR COMMAND>`.